 THERE ARE A NUMBER OF UNEASONABLE IMPACTS THAT WOULD BE CAUSED BY THIS PROTECT.
-THE GRADE ON WHICH THE PROTOCED HOUSES WOULD BE BUILT IS EXTREMELY STEEP (A 3740 GRADE) - ONE OF THE STEEPEST SLOPES IN S.F.
+THE GRADE ON WHICH THE PROTECT HAT WOULD BE BUILT IS EXTREMELY STEEP (A 3740 GRADE) - ONE OF THE STEEPEST SLOPES IN S.F.

-THE PROTOCED STREET WOULD DEAD END DIRECTLY BELOW THE COMMUNITY GARDIEN.
-GRADE CHANGES AT THIS CUL DE SAC COULD OPEN UP THE PROSED STREET WOULD EROSION BELOW THE COMMUNITY GARDEN SINCE NO RETAINING WALLS ARE PEINS REQUIRED AT THE PRESENT TIME ANOTHER EXTREMELY SERIOUS CONCERN RELATED TO THE PROPOSED CONSTRUCTION IS THE EXISTENCE OF A MAJOR CAS PIPELINE WHICH RUNS UF 3.
+THE PROTECT STREET WOULD DEAD END DIRECTLY BELOW THE COMMUNITY GARDEN.
+GRADE CHANGES AT THIS CUL DE SAC COULD OPEN UP THE PROSED STREET WOULD BEAD END DIRECTLY BELOW THE COMMUNITY GARDEN.

+SINCE NO RETAINING WALLS ARE PEINS REQUIRED AT THE PRESENT TIME ANOTHER EXTREMELY SERIOUS CONCERN RELATED TO THE PROPOSED CONSTRUCTION IS THE EXISTENCE OF A MAJOR CAS PIPELINE WHICH RUNS UP 3.
 What alternatives or changes to the proposed project, beyond the changes (If any) already made would respond to the exceptional and extraordinary circumstances and reduce the adverse effects noted above in question #1?

-THE HEIGHT AND SQUARE FOOTAGE OF THESE HOUSES COULD BE REDUCED.

-NOT ONLY WOULD THIS CHANGE BRING THE HOMES MORE IN CONFORMITY

-NOT ONLY WOULD THIS CHANGE BRING THE HOMES MORE IN CONFORMITY
+THE HEIGHT AND SQUARE FOOTAGE OF THESE HOUSES MORE IN CONFORMITY NOT ONLY WOULD THIS CHANGE BRING THE HOMES MORE IN CONFORMITY

-WITH OTHER HOMES IN THE NEIGHBORHOOD, BUT THEE REDUCTIONS WITH OTHER HOMES IN THE NEIGHBORHOOD, BUT THEE REDUCTIONS WOULD ENABLE THE UPPER HOUSE TO HAVE A 2-CAR, RATHER THAN A 3-CAR GARAGE.
-IN FACT, MR. LANNOYE STATED AT ONE OF OUR
+NOT ONLY WOULD THIS CHANGE DANGE HOOD, BUT THESE REDUCTIONS WITH OTHER HOMES IN THE NEIGHBORHOOD, BUT THESE REDUCTIONS WOULD ENABLE THE UPPER HOUSE TO HAVE A 2-CAR, PATHER THAN A 3-CAR GARAGE.
+IN FACT, MR. LANNOYE STATED AT ONE OF OUR ESDRIB MEETINGS THAT HE DESIGNED A 3-CAR GARAGE SO THAT see attacked sheet a: The undersigned is the owner or authorized agent of the owner of this property.

-HE WOULDN'T HAVE TO REDUCE THE SIZENHIS HOUSE.
+HE WOULDN'T HAVE TO REDUCE THE SIZE AHIS HOUSE.